Cell structure of mediangle graphs: Final remarks

 For automorphism groups of median graphs and more generally hypercellular graphs and non-expansive mappings, in \cite{CKM20} we established a fixed cell property.
 This leads to a variant of~\cite[Question 7.2]{Ge_mediangle}:

-\begin{question} {\sf (The fixed cell property)} If a group acts on a bipartite mediangle graph with bounded orbits, does it stabilize a cell?
-Does any non-expansive map from a bipartite mediangle graph $G$ to itself fixes a cell of $G$? \end{question}
+\begin{question} {\sf (The fixed cell property)} If a group acts on a mediangle graph with bounded (diameter) orbits, does it stabilize a cell?
+Does any non-expansive map from a mediangle graph $G$ to itself fix a cell of $G$? \end{question}

-COMs are closed under the three fundamental operations: deletions, fibers, and contractions, see~\cite{BaChKn}. \emph{Fibers} in the language of tope graphs are sometimes called restrictions and correspond to taking a convex subgraph.
-By Lemma~\ref{lem:convex} also bipartite mediangle graphs are closed under fibers.
-Both OMs and COMs are closed under \emph{deletions}, in the language of tope graphs this correspond to contracting the edges of one or several $\Theta$-classes.
-The COMs arising from bipartite mediangle graphs are not closed under deletion, because already the class of simplicial OMs is not closed under deletions.
-Indeed, the 1-skeleton of the permutohedron of order 4 \cite{Zi} is a tope graph of a simplicial OM of rank 3 however the contraction of any $\Theta$-class leads to a tope graph of a non-simplicial OM, because it contains vertices of degrees 3 and 4.

-Both OMs and COMs are also closed under \emph{contraction}, this notion corresponds to hyperplanes in CAT(0) cube complexes \cite{Sa} and $\Theta$-classes in partial cubes \cite{Dj}.
-The tope graph of the contraction can be defined as a particular case of the adjacency between parallel faces of a COM: its vertices are the edges belonging to a fixed $\Theta$-class.
-Two edges are adjacent if and only if they are opposite edges of a common convex cycle.
-In the literature on partial cubes the resulting graph is called zone-graph~\cite{KS12}.

-\begin{question} Let $G$ be a bipartite mediangle graph that is the tope graph of a COM $\M$.
-Is it true that the tope graphs of contractions of $\M$ are mediangle? \end{question}

 Our last set of questions concern the CAT(0) structure of mediangle graphs.
 In the general form this is the content of the second part of Question 7.1 of \cite{Ge_mediangle}.
-However, there exist non-realizable simplicial OMs, see~\cite{Gru03}.
+The core of the question seems to lie in the bipartite case to which we restrict from now on.
+The main issue is that there exist non-realizable simplicial OMs, see~\cite{Gru03}.
 Hence not all mediangle graphs are 1-sekeleta of a zonotopal complex.
 Thus, it would be necessary to decide if the face lattice of a simplicial OM is realized by a Euclidean polytope.
 While this polytopality problem is hard for general face lattices \cite{Ric97}, it might be easier in this case.
 Note that since the tope graph of a COM determines the COM, it suffices to ask this question for tope graphs and not for face lattices:

 \begin{question} Let $G$ be the tope graph of a simplicial OM.
 Does there exists a polytope $P$ in the Euclidean space whose 1-skeleton is $G$? \end{question}